-Collaborations revenue to date was derived from fees earned from a license agreement withBioSense Global LLC ("BioSense") in connection with the Rexahn RX-3117 drug compound.
-We anticipate that we may earn additional revenues stemming from additional milestone and royalty payments from this or other related license agreements related to Rexahn's legacy drug compounds; however, the attainment of milestones or level of sales required to earn royalty payments is highly uncertain.
+Collaborations revenue to date was derived from fees earned from a license agreement withBioSense Global LLC ("BioSense") and Processa Pharmaceuticals, Inc. ("Processa") in connection with the Rexahn RX-3117 drug compound.
+We anticipate that we may earn additional revenues stemming from additional milestone and royalty payments from this or other license agreements related to Rexahn's legacy drug compounds; however, the attainment of milestones or level of sales required to earn royalty payments is highly uncertain for the reasons explained below.